awitten1/awitten1.github.io/about.markdown

 permalink: /about/
 ---

-This is my blog.
-I'm hoping I will have things to write about.
+Hi, I'm Andrew!
+My goal with this blog is to write about things I'm thinking about.
+I'm mostly interested in programming, databases and distributed systems but I reserve the right to write about anything!